GridTools/gt4py/docs/development/ADRs/0018-Canonical_SDFG_in_GT4Py_Transformations.md

 11. The names of map variables (iteration variables) follow the following pattern.

-    - 11.1: All map variables iterating over the same dimension (disregarding the actual range), have the same deterministic name, that includes the `gtx.Dimension.value` string.
+    - 11.1: All map variables iterating over the same dimension (disregarding the actual range) have the same deterministic name, that includes the `gtx.Dimension.value` string.
     - 11.2: The name of horizontal dimensions (`kind` attribute) always end in `__gtx_horizontal`.
     - 11.3: The name of vertical dimensions (`kind` attribute) always end in `__gtx_vertical`.
     - 11.4: The name of local dimensions always ends in `__gtx_localdim`.